dcrapis/oceandao-wiki/On-ROI.md

 ## How to Measure "Expected ROI"

-Recall the equation: *Expected ROI = bang / buck * (% chance of success)*, where *bang* = "value added to the Ocean ecosystem" and *buck* = "grant value spent".
+Recall the equation: *expected ROI = bang / buck * (% chance of success)*, where *bang* = "value added to the Ocean ecosystem" and *buck* = "grant value spent".
+To compute expected ROI, we need to fill in *bang*, *buck*, and *% chance of success*.

 So how do we arrive at these values?
-Two of these are easy.
+Two are straightforward.
  * *% chance of success* is, for now, simply an estimate by the project proposer (if you're the proposer) or by the voter (if you're the voter).
 It could potentially use futarchy at some point, but let's not get ahead of ourselves!
  * *buck* is the grant value spent.
 This is denominated in OCEAN.